pwr-Solaar/Solaar/README.md

   will the application window.
 Either run the application with the '-S' option, or whitelist "Solaar" into the systray.
 For details, see [How do I access and enable more icons to be in the system tray?](http://askubuntu.com/questions/30742/how-do-i-access-and-enable-more-icons-to-be-in-the-system-tray).

+  Support for Unity's indicators is a planned feature.

 - Running the command-line application (`bin/solaar-cli`) while the GUI application is also running *may* occasionally cause either of them to become